veikkaus/ecr-protocol/docs/protocol.v2.md

 - **NumShares** (length: 1–3) — Number of shares as an integer (note: not padded)
 - **ShareId{1…100}** (length: per share: same as `TicketId` above) — Share ticket identifier (see `TicketId` above) — this field is repeated for each share included in the transaction, and omitted entirely if there are none

+### Instant Validations

+[!WARNING]
-### Instant validations (NOTE: This message will be replaced by RecId 14 when identified instant messages are enabled from Elite settings.)
+This message will be replaced by [Identified and Unidentified Instant Validation](#identified-and-unidentified-instant-validation) when identified instant messages are enabled from Elite settings.

 - **RecId** (length: 2) — Record type identifier
   - `08`: Instant validation